Simple questions: What is the Local Group Policy Editor and how do I use it?

 What is the Local Group Policy?

-Local Group Policy is a variant of Group Policy that also lets you control individual computers, not only computers that are registered on a domain.
-Like, for instance, your home computer with Windows 10, Windows 8.1 or Windows 7.
-That means that this tool can be very useful to home users as well as to network administrators.
+Local Group Policy is a variant of Group Policy that also lets you control individual computers, as opposed to all the computers that are registered on a domain.
+A good example is your home computer with Windows 10, Windows 8.1 or Windows 7.
+That means that this tool can be useful to home users as well as to network administrators.
 To put it into simple terms, you should think about Local Group Policy as a set of rules that govern how Windows works on your computer or device.

 Can I use Local Group Policy Editor?